BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 will have an implementation for all supported toolkits.
-The abstracty factory will select the needed implementation at construction time and from there, will create the widgets using the appropriate implementation, while only making the abstract interfaces available ton Connect X.
+The abstracty factory will select the needed implementation at construction time and from there, will create the widgets using the appropriate implementation, while only making the abstract interfaces available to Connect X.

 <a name="specific-framework-elements"></a>